tollsimy/BodePlotter/README.md

 ## How to install BodePlotter
 Tested on Python 3.8.10.<br/>
-If you are running Windows simply move to the BodePlotter directory and lauch:
+If you are running Windows or Linux simply move to the BodePlotter directory and lauch:

 ```
 pip install -r requirements.txt